markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

-    equal to *YES* will cause HTCondor to always transfer files for the job. *NO* disables HTCondor’s file transfer mechanism. *IF\_NEEDED* will not transfer files for the job if it is matched with a resource in the same ``FileSystemDomain`` as the submit machine (and therefore, on a machine with the same shared file system).
-If the job is matched with a remote resource in a different ``FileSystemDomain``, HTCondor will transfer the necessary files.
+    equal to *YES* will cause HTCondor to always transfer files for the job. *NO* disables HTCondor’s file transfer mechanism. *IF\_NEEDED* will not transfer files for the job if it is matched with a resource in the same FileSystemDomain as the submit machine (and therefore, on a machine with the same shared file system).
+If the job is matched with a remote resource in a different FileSystemDomain, HTCondor will transfer the necessary files.

     For more information about this and other settings related to transferring files, see the HTCondor User’s manual section on the